← MRI Terms

 Facet pain vs. nerve pain

-If pain shoots down your leg in a classic nerve pattern, you may also want to read: Sciatica: Causes, Diagnosis, and the Treatment Path.
+Facet hypertrophy can contribute to nerve compression, but facet arthropathy itself is not the same as a pinched nerve.
+If pain shoots down your leg in a classic nerve pattern, see Sciatica: Causes, Diagnosis, and the Treatment Path.

 Can Facet Hypertrophy Pinch a Nerve?